-6.2 Proposed biosecurity certification
+6.2 Certification for species verification and biosecurity

-A veterinary health certification that will be required for live garden snails (C. aspersum) exported to Australia.
-The department may review these conditions after the first year of trade, or if there is reason to believe that the animal health or phytosanitary status of an exporting country has changed.
+A veterinary health certification will be required for live garden snails (C. aspersum) exported to Australia.
+This certificate must be signed by an Official Veterinarian.
+The department may review these conditions if there is reason to believe that the animal health or phytosanitary status of an exporting country has changed.